 - One person, who you admire the most?

 Professionally, I’d say Glen Keane & Bobby Chiu.

 - Whose business story do you find the most inspiring?

 There are so many.
 But for us, it is Pixar’s, partly due to being in the same field.
 It is not only inspiring but great learning.

 - Constant vigilance- a need or a strategy?
 Please share your views.

 I think it’s very important to be aware of one’s progress and how things are going.
 This helps one understand if they’re on the right path – towards the end goals.
-Even in the short run, it’s important to inspect the flaws and successes in every project and acknowledge them so that you can grow from it and do better with the next one.
+Even in the short run, it’s important to inspect the flaws and successes in every project and acknowledge them so that you can grow from them and do better with the next one.
 We are not constantly vigilant, maybe a bit spontaneous – but yes I would say it’s a good strategy.

 - It’s a rat-race out there.
 How do you cope with that?

-That’s really a good question.
-To be honest we don’t really think much about competition, at least when it comes to commercial work.
+That’s a good question.
+To be honest we don’t think much about competition, at least when it comes to commercial work.
 The goal is not to get as much work as possible, but to get to work on projects that excite us and involve storytelling, strong pre-prod, and animation.
 So we take it one step at a time.
 When it comes to international studios doing the work we love, we are only inspired by them and hope to do that level and variety of work.
 With fellow Indian studios competitors, they only push us to do better and up to our game!